Dr-Blank/Kalaa/content/lyrics/Aa-Nabh-Zukyun-Te-Kanji/index.md

 cover: # <<< REMINDER: UNCOMMENT & EDIT this section to add a cover image!
   image: "cover.png" # Place 'cover.jpg' (or your image name) in this folder
-  alt: "Radha and Krishna near a lake under moonlight"
+  alt: "Radha and Krishna near a lake under moonlight for Aa Nabh Jhukyu"
 #   caption: "Optional caption for the image"
   relative: true # Keep this true for Page Bundles
 ---